COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 - Mid-Atlantic states, such as New Jersey and Pennsylvania

 - Northern California

-- Appear several days after infection, or not at all
+- Appear several days after infection

-- Last a few hours or up to several weeks
+- Last up to several weeks

-- Be very small or very large (up to 12 inches across)
+- Be very small or very large, up to 12 inches across

-- Itch or feel hot, or may not be felt at all
+- Itch or feel hot, or not be felt at all

-- Disappear and return several weeks later
+- Go away and come back several weeks later

 - Stiff neck

 - Aches and pains in muscles and joints